STAT540-UBC/STAT540-UBC.github.io/homework/assignment/homework.md

 ## THE assignment (fun!)

-In this assignment, the questions are structured to test your knowledge on some statistiscal concepts and R techniques, such as data visualization, data wrangling, etc. If you find yourself referring to the seminars and perhaps googling things a lot, you're on the right track.
+In this assignment, the questions are structured to test your knowledge on some statistical concepts and R techniques, such as data visualization, data wrangling, etc. If you find yourself referring to the seminars and perhaps googling things a lot, you're on the right track.
 Asking the TAs for help during the seminars is also a good option, too!

 Also check out [this list of tips](http://stat540-ubc.github.io/subpages/assignment_tips.html).